manishpcp/DevOps-Roadmap/README.md

 All your resources (files) will be held in a GIT repository.
 Those files are **application code** but also **infrastructure as a code**.

 **Git** is a free tool used for source code management.
-Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.
+Git is used to track changes in the source code, enabling multiple developers to work together on non-linear development.

 The two most popular Git platforms are **GitLab** and **GitHub**.